LucasBorboleta/Baltek/docs/DESIGN.md

 ## Introduction

 This document aims at collecting implementation principles and choices, as well as thoughts for not yet implemented features.
-Therefore the audience of this document is the interested developers in contributing to _Baltek_ , but not the end-users of _Baltek_.

-## Implementation
+## Implementation bricks

-### CSS

-_w3.css_ is used mainly for formatting texts, but not for buttons and selectors.

-_normalize.css_ is not directly used, but _w3.css_ uses some extract of _normalize.css_.

-### JS

-_JavaScript.isSexy_ [](http://javascriptissexy.com/) is a blog on modern JavaScript and modern web application development.
-A chunk of code is used for implemented OOP inheritance in the _Baltek_ classes._Richard_, the author of the blog, also quotes _Douglas Crockford_.
+The implementation relies on HTML5, CSS and JavaScript.

+From HTML5, the canvas feature is used for drawing the field, the ball and the footballers.

+JavaScript is used in its ECMAScript 5 flavor in order to be accepted by most of the browsers.

+Some conventions and helping functions have been introduced in order to provide OOP in JavaScript.
+Inspiration has been taken from [JavaScript.isSexy](http://javascriptissexy.com/).

+No JavaScript framework has been used, excepted for supporting unit test automation.

+A CSS framework has been used.

 ## General design